 Jack Lucas is a high-flying host of a New York radio talkback show.
 However, when Jack says, during one of his on-air rants, that Yuppies are so disgusting they should all be wiped out, he is shocked to discover that his caller has subsequently gone and blown away a bar full of Yuppies with a shotgun.
 Following this, Jack becomes a burned-out emotional wreck.
 One night, Jack decides to end it all but is saved by a homeless man Parry.
 Jack is drawn into Parry’s bizarre world where he rants about the Holy Grail and has hallucinations of being pursued by a giant Red Knight.
 Jack gives Parry help to win Lydia, the girl of his dreams.
 In so doing, Jack starts to rediscover himself again.
 However, when Parry falls into a coma, Jack realises that to save his life he must find Parry’s sought-after Holy Grail.

 The idea of a modern reworking of the quest for the Holy Grail re-enacted with homeless on the streets of New York has an eccentricity that is perfectly in line with the bizarre sense of humour of Terry Gilliam.
 Indeed, Gilliam had already conducted his own eccentric version of the Grail Quest several times before, having co-directed Monty Python and the Holy Grail (1975) and then gone onto satirically skewer the chivalric quest in his first solo film Jabberwocky (1977).
-[Also of great interest is the documentary Lost in La Mancha (2000) about Gilliam’s disastrous attempt to make a film of Don Quixote, which is all about misguided knightly quests and deals with the same trompe l’oeil imagery of ordinary objects perceived as being dragons that The Fisher King does].
+Also of great interest is the documentary Lost in La Mancha (2000) about Gilliam’s disastrous attempt to make a film of Don Quixote and the eventual film version The Man Who Killed Don Quixote (2018), which is all about misguided knightly quests and deals with the same trompe l’oeil imagery of ordinary objects perceived as being dragons that The Fisher King does].

 Gilliam shoots in a series of ugly, glaring closeups and frequently akilter angles that certainly make The Fisher King a demanding film to watch visually.
 However, there is the point where the film suddenly evens out and moves beyond its bizarre capering to discover a transforming emotional substance.
 What one remembers most about it are the genuinely moving pieces – Jeff Bridges and Mercedes Ruehl’s reconciliation where he grudgingly admits he loves her; the telling of story of the Fisher King with Jeff Bridges and a naked Robin Williams lying in the middle of Central Park; Williams’s recitation of a bawdy limerick and the merry-go-round with the rotating table in the Chinese restaurant; and most of all the scene where Robin Williams explains to Amanda Plummer, who expects he is just wanting a one-night stand, that he is in love with her.